Tom Bloxham (footballer, born 2005): International career

 Born in England, Bloxham is of Irish descent.
 He formerly played for England, having been called up to the England U15s and England U17s.
 In 2022, he was called up to the Republic of Ireland U18 side.
 On 3 September 2023, Bloxham was called up to the Republic of Ireland U19 squad.

 Playing style

-Bloxham is a creative left-footed footballer who plays as a winger.
-He is skillful, with a low centre of gravity.
-He can play on either wing and has an eye for goal.
-He has strong balance, and enjoys and likes to cut in from the flank.
+According to Superhotspur.com, Bloxham is a left-footed winger, with a low centre of gravity, and likes to cut in from the flank.